 What do I do if an English Language Learner tests out of or remediates out of ESL level 6?

-English Language Learners who pre-test with an Entry EFL below or at ESL Level 6 may remediate out of ESL level6, and will show an EFL of “Completed ESL L6” in LACES to demonstrate an EFL gain.
-If these learners accumulate additional hours for subsequent post-testing they must then be post-tested on an ABE assessment.
+English Language Learners who pre-test with an Entry EFL below or at ESL Level 6 may remediate out of ESL Level 6, and will show a current EFL of “Completed ESL L6” in LACES to demonstrate an EFL gain.
+If these learners accumulate additional hours for subsequent post-testing they must then be tested on an ABE assessment.
 They may be placed in ABE/ASE classes, if appropriate.

-Programs may choose to utilize the CASAS assessments approved in the current assessment policy for both ESL and ABE placement.
-If a program chooses to use this option, they must contact their AEI program coordinator for specific LACES reporting instructions.
+Grantees may choose to utilize the CASAS Life and Work Reading assessment approved in the current assessment policy for both ESL and ABE placement.
+If a program chooses to use this option, they must edit the ESL Student Checkbox in LACES to ensure the assessment correctly tracks to ESL or ABE levels.
+More detailed instructions are located in the LACES Data Dictionary.

 What does a program do if an English Language Learner has remediated out of ESL Level 6 in Reading but the program believes the learner would benefit from more speaking and listening instruction in an ESL class before transitioning to ABE?
 How does the program then track the learner’s progress in speaking and listening in LACES?